jhsoby/telegram-wikilinksbot/README.md

 * Search the group's wiki with `/search search query`.
 Default is the first 3 results; optionally return a different amount of results with `/search:x search query` where `x` is any number between 1 and 10.
+* Can link practically any publically available wiki.
 * Changing the default URLs used for links in one group _(group admins only)_
 * Changing the language used for labels for Wikidata entities _(group admins only)_
 * Toggle which type of link the bot should post _(group admins only)_